Department of Entomology and Vector Biology

-The Division of Entomology and Vector Biology performs arthropod research for effective vector and disease management and control.
+The Department of Entomology and Vector Biology performs arthropod research for effective vector and disease management and control.
 Its activities focus on the study of various arboviral vectors especially yellow fever, dengue, chikungunya and other vectors important in East Africa.
 Studies of other vectors of public health importance such as malaria vectors are also being undertaken.
 The Division is involved in capacity building and providing advice to the Government of Uganda on vector control.

 • Study of various insect vectors in the transmission of arbovirus infections, and